Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: introduction

-We note that most studies on inertial resonances have primarily focused the resonant frequency, determined by the intrinsic magnetic properties.
-However, the polarization of the resonant mode, which depends on both the magnetic material and the external drive, remains comparatively unexplored, despite offering an extra degree of freedom -- in addition to amplitude and phase -- for information encoding \cite{RCheng}.
+We note that authors of most studies on inertial resonances have primarily focused the resonant frequency, determined by the intrinsic magnetic properties.
+However, the polarization of the resonant mode, which depends on both the magnetic material and the external drive, remains comparatively unexplored, despite offering an extra degree of freedom -- in addition to amplitude and phase -- for information encoding \citep{RCheng,TYu,WYu,CJia}.
 Experimentally, resonance is usually driven by circularly or linearly polarized magnetic fields.
-Accordingly, the nutational resonances in the current theoretical studies were assumed to be excited by circularly \cite{MCherkasskii_PRB102,RMondal_PRB103,RMondal_PRB104,RMondal_PRB104_21,MondalR_JPCM33,SGhosh} or linearly polarized \cite{EOlive_APL,EOlive_JAP} oscillating fields.
+Accordingly, the nutational resonances in the current theoretical studies were assumed to be excited by circularly \citep{MCherkasskii_PRB102,RMondal_PRB103,RMondal_PRB104,RMondal_PRB104_21,MondalR_JPCM33,SGhosh} or linearly polarized \citep{EOlive_APL,EOlive_JAP} oscillating fields.

-An alternative utilises current-induced spin-torque resonance, realised via spin-transfer torques in spin-valve structures \cite{AATulapurkar,JCSankey,HXi,JNKupferschmidt,AAKovalev,PBHe} and spin-orbit torques (SOTs) in heavy-metal/FM bilayers \cite{LLiu,KKondou,VSluka,CSun}, both of which are efficient and scalable in spintronic devices.
+An alternative utilizes current-induced spin-torque resonance, realized via spin-transfer torques in spin-valve structures \citep{AATulapurkar,JCSankey,HXi,JNKupferschmidt,AAKovalev,PBHe} and spin-orbit torques (SOTs) in heavy-metal/FM bilayers \citep{LLiu,KKondou,VSluka,CSun}, both of which are efficient and scalable in spintronic devices.
 In both schemes an alternating charge current generates an oscillating spin current that exerts a spin torque on the magnetization.
-Whereas spin-transfer torque employs a current perpendicular to the film, spin-orbit torque relies on an in-plane current, enabling finer control of the polarization (linear, elliptical or circular) and handedness (left- or right-handed) of the driving torque and, consequently, of the resonant mode.
+Particularly, in SOT-based devices the in-plane current is more easily tuned than the perpendicular current, enabling finer control of the alternating driving torque.
+In addition, the role of the inertial effects in mode polarization has received limited attention in the literature.
+Authors of prior studies on spin dynamics driven by SOTs in inertial magnetic materials have implicitly assumed that the handedness and polarization are essentially fixed by the material.
+A systematic investigation of the polarization of resonant modes and its tuning by driving forces is, to the best of our knowledge, lacking in the literature.

-Motivated by the above considerations, we present the investigation of inertial resonant modes in AFMs driven by alternating spin-orbit torques, with an emphasis on their polarization and handedness.
+Motivated by the above considerations, we present the investigation of inertial resonant modes in AFMs driven by alternating SOTs.
+We show that SOTs generated by two orthogonal in-plane currents tune the polarization state (linear, elliptical or circular) and handedness (left or righthanded) of both precessional and nutational AFM resonances.
+We find that the handedness reverses at critical current ratios that depend explicitly on the inertial relaxation time.
+These inertia-dependent switching points provide a practical route to determine spin inertia across a broad range of materials.
+We use chirality and handedness interchangeably, following common usage in the literature.